 ‘Gerald’s Game’ (2017)

-An adaptation of a short story by Stephen King, Gerald’s Game takes a mundane premise and transforms it into a nightmare.
+An adaptation of a novel by Stephen King, Gerald’s Game takes a mundane premise and transforms it into a nightmare.
 Married couple Jessie (Carla Gugino) and Gerald Burlingame (Bruce Greenwood), hoping to reignite their passion, take a vacation to a remote lake house.
 Gerald wants to experiment with bondage, handcuffing Jessie to the bed, but after an argument, he dies of a heart attack, leaving Jessie bound with no help nearby.
 As dehydration and shock set in, Jessie struggles to escape.
 Gerald’s Game maintains a tight focus on the psychological state of its lead, and although most of the film takes place within a single room, director Mike Flanagan makes great use of the limited space, playing with the boundaries between reality and Jessie’s imagination.

-Osgood Perkins’ I Am the Pretty Thing That Lives in the House eschews a lot of the trappings of modern horror movies, trading in jump scares and gory reveals for long, haunting shots of darkened hallways, and subtly unsettling sequences.
+Osgood Perkins’ I Am the Pretty Thing That Lives in the House eschews a lot of the trappings of modern horror movies, trading in jump scares and gory reveals for long, haunting shots of darkened hallways and subtly unsettling sequences.
 The film stars Ruth Wilson as Lily Saylor, a live-in nurse assigned to care for elderly horror author Iris Blum (Paula Prentiss).
-Blum’s house, nestled by New England woods, is creepy in ordinary ways, the lights dim, the furniture dusty from lack of care.
+Blum’s house, nestled by New England woods, is creepy in ordinary ways — the lights dim, the furniture dusty from lack of care.
 As the nights pass, the house becomes creepy in some unnatural ways as well, and Lily discovers she may not be alone with Iris.
 I Am the Pretty Thing That Lives in the House moves at a deliberate (some might say glacial) pace, but it uses every second to great effect, creating an atmosphere of steadily approaching doom.

 ‘The Wailing’ (2016)

 This critically acclaimed horror movie from Korean director Na Hong-jin follows a cop investigating a series of strange and gruesome murders in the small village of Goksung — an ominous setting, given the name translates to “wailing.”
 Lackadaisical police sergeant Jong-du (Kwak Do-won) at first seems an unlikely protagonist, a coward who can’t manage an investigation effectively.
 He writes the murders off as mundane, but strange dreams — and reports of a demon in the woods — lead him toward supernatural causes.
 The Wailing is a disturbing, thought-provoking film, and like the best scary movies, it takes time to build up the characters and atmosphere before spewing gore.
-Set in rural Korea and rooted in local folklore, it iss a horror movie with a unique style, and Na carefully balances the beauty of the countryside and the horror lurking in its dark places.
+Set in rural Korea and rooted in local folklore, it is a horror movie with a unique style, and Na carefully balances the beauty of the countryside and the horror lurking in its dark places.

 ‘It Follows’ (2014)